 Why did I write THE HORNS … ?

-the fascination of discovering the diverse paths taken by my three childhood friends
+. . . for the sheer fascination of discovering the diverse paths taken by my three childhood friends!

 Jabu, son of a respected amaNdebele Chief, trained in Russia to became a leader within Joshua Nkomo’s military wing, ZIPRA - determined to unseat the colonial government;

 Prune – born, through the death of his unknown mother, adopted by the Scottish nurse and guided by the clinic Orderly as a Matebele boy;

 Themba probably destined for slavery under the Matebele, excelled at school and university, represented Southern Rhodesia at international trade talks aged 26 and became a top political figure under Bishop Muzorewa …

 Carol – born into unusual circumstances and adjusting to a different world.

 I was surprised, shocked and horrified by the machinations of man.
 The distortions – the vested interests – the manipulation – from all sides . . . and the savagery … at first appalled, then gaining some understanding and realising it was the only way to control thousands of people moving through today’s Mpumalanga and Limpopo, to Bulawayo.
 Within all that I became more aware of the disciplines within that savagery.

 then there were those standout discoveries. . . the courage, the benevolence, the interactions, the heart stopping emotion of glorious moments – ridiculously neglected by many self-serving scribes of the day - with the exception of the diligent reporting of missionaries like Robert Moffat.